Guidelines for Visits by Non-University Groups

 We suggest that secondary school groups limit their visits to half-day sessions, preferably in the mornings.
 We have found that students find a full day of library research difficult.

 We usually provide an orientation session as the first hour of a group's visit in classrooms in Mullins Library.
 This program will describe the basic access points of the Libraries' collection as well as the physical layout of Mullins Library.
-You may look at the Libraries' home page and in particular, at the research help page, for online instruction.

 As there is more and more competition for computers in the Libraries and a limited number of guest logins available, we suggest that students begin to search the online catalog and gather call numbers for materials before the visit.